 Manual Process Can Still Be EffectiveThe key to process automation is in fact knowing which processes to automate and which to remain as is for the most impact.
 In fact organizations will often forget to bench mark or compare manual versus automated processes.
 Leading to a lack of clarity as to the value of the automation or the effectiveness of current processes.
 The main determinant when a manual process is effective is if it can outperform all automated measures in terms of the defined key performance indicators.
 For example most modern call centres uses a portion of automated call routing or self-serve menus to triage callers.
 In the event that customer satisfaction drops using the self-serve or automated system, business leaders should consider whether efficiency or customer service is more important.

-Amazon which is heralded as one of the leaders in the eCommerce industry, opts to not be heavily reliant on self-serve menus so that customers can speak to a real person as quickly as possible to get their issue resolved.
-But Amazon is also industry leading for its automated supply chain processes that have helped it topple decades old brands like Sears, Target, and many other brick and mortar retailers.
-In that way Amazon has very patiently and carefully chosen which processes to automate and which to leave to humans.
+Amazon which is heralded as one of the leaders in the eCommerce industry opts to not be heavily reliant on self-serve menus so that customers can speak to a real person as quickly as possible to get their issue resolved.
+But Amazon is also industry leading for its automated supply chain processes that have helped it topple decades old brands like Sears, Target, and other brick and mortar retailers.
+In that way, Amazon has very patiently and carefully chosen which processes to automate and which to leave to humans.

-Business leaders are asked to make difficult and bold decision at times, process automation is one of those challenges particularly with executing on a bold vision for operational efficiency.
+Business leaders are asked to make difficult and bold decisions at times, process automation is one of those challenges particularly with executing a bold vision for operational efficiency.
 Often time industries that require seasoned technology talent are the most starved for them as a result of a lack of talent branding and clear articulation of career prospects that resonates with technology talent.

 Mindfield Consulting has helped Organizations lead using the right mix of manual and automated process from planning service delivery to remote locations to global trading systems for precious materials and resources, our team has over two decades of experience delivering technology that meets every mission.
 Our client’s win when they are empowered with the right technology and the right people.